+Table 3 Key risks and benefits for Objective 2, updated for the revised protocol 2023

-Risks Benefits • Quarterly qualitative data collection may a) prove burdensome to sites and b) not yield significant change at each quarter.
-The frequency of fieldwork will be reviewed in October 2022. • The regularity of qualitative data collection, especially as ABS partnerships continue to work within the context of the Covid-19 pandemic will allow for the capture of detailed site- and sector-specific changes. • Participant-observation may have an impact upon the dynamic at (especially internal- facing) events. • Participant-observation at events will help to increase our depth of understanding and will provide context to the interviews. • There may be a limit to the evidence that is possible to document regarding wider-reach of systems change.
-This will be reflected in our mapping of potential routes to systems change. • The inclusion of banks of questions related to objectives 1, 3 and 4 as part of the interviews under Objective 2 will allow for data triangulation across the national evaluation and will also provide context and nuance against • There is the potential for replication with local evaluators but we believe that processes already put in place in Phase one (regular meetings with local evaluation teams) will help to mitigate this. quantitative data and ABS-partnership experiences of families.
+Risks Benefits Quarterly qualitative data collection may a) prove burdensome to sites and b) not yield significant change at each quarter.
+The frequency of fieldwork will be reviewed in October 2022.
+The regularity of qualitative data collection, especially as ABS partnerships continue to work within the context of the Covid-19 pandemic and ongoing cost of living crisis will allow for

+Risks Benefits

+- Fieldwork has been reduced from quarterly to biannually, which reduces the risk of data collection proving too burdensome for partnership areas. - There may be a limit to the evidence that is possible to document regarding wider-reach of systems change.
+This will be reflected in our mapping of potential routes to systems change. - There is the potential for replication with local evaluators.
+Processes put in place in Phase One have helped mitigate this risk.
+Local evidence synthesis will enable us to triangulate findings from the national evaluation with the local evaluation to deepen insights without duplicating them.

+- the capture of detailed site- and sectorspecific changes. - The inclusion of banks of questions related to objectives 1, 3 and 4 as part of the interviews under Objective 2 will allow for data triangulation across the national evaluation and will also provide context and nuance against quantitative data and families' experiences through ABS. - Removing the annual thematic focus from the topic guides will open up more opportunities explore probe respondents and react to their responses, thus maximising the depth that key evaluation questions can be explored.

-4.4 Objective 3: Understanding the qualitative experiences of families diverse family experiences with ABS, and the contribution of ABS to family lives, including barriers/facilitators of engagement and impact in relation to the four core outcome domains.
+4.4 Objective 3: Understanding the qualitative experiences of families

+This work package addresses Objective 3, to evidence, through collective journey mapping, the experience of families from diverse backgrounds through ABS systems.
+This component of the evaluation will build a contextually situated understanding of diverse family experiences with ABS, and the contribution of ABS to family lives, including barriers/facilitators of engagement and impact in relation to the four core outcome domains.
 This will be achieved by establishing qualitative evidence about lived experiences over time, examining: how ABS activities and interventions concerned with child outcomes can become embedded and sustained in family lives and practices; the implications for families of ABS systems change, and families' contributions to systems change associated with involvement in ABS.